adaptris/interlok-docs/docs/pages/advanced/advanced-vcs-command-line.md

----
-title: Version Control with command line executable
+# Version Control with command line executable

-keywords: interlok
-tags: [advanced]
-sidebar: home_sidebar
-permalink: advanced-vcs-command-line.html
-summary: Configure Interlok to automatically check out config from VCS when starting.
+> **Summary:** Configure Interlok to automatically check out config from VCS when starting.
----

 ## Configuration ##